IIIF/website/source/community/index.md

 Scholars, software people, researchers, and culture workers are the types who tend to gravitate around IIIF, and everything we do is guided by our **[code of conduct]({{ site.url }}{{ site.baseurl }}/event/conduct/)**.

+Overall, we think there are around hundreds of <span style="text-decoration:underline;">adopters</span> of IIIF all around the world, at libraries, museums, archives, universities, and some companies, too.

 There are four main ways to join the conversation: